freeCodeCamp/freeCodeCamp/docs/how-to-work-on-coding-challenges.md

 # --solutions--

-Solutions are used for the CI tests to ensure that changes to the hints will still pass as intended
+Solutions are used for the CI tests to ensure that changes to the hints will still pass as intended.

 ```js
 // first solution - the language(s) should match the seed.